hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

 transaction has been confirmed in six mined blocks, at which point the output can be used as an input in another InstantSend transaction.
-This differs from inputs used in normal transactions, which can be spent after just one confirmation regardless of whether the Dash was received using InstantSend or not.
+This differs from inputs used in normal transactions, which can be spent after just one confirmation regardless of whether the Historia was received using InstantSend or not.
 A higher fee will be charged for InstantSend transactions with more than four inputs, according to the :ref:`fee schedule <fees>`.
 Note that the receiving wallet must also be aware of